eyob12/UniCellTrack/README.md

 # 🧬 UniCellTrack

-A unified framework for segmentation and tracking of densely packed cells in 2D time-lapse microscopy, combining SAM-based segmentation with hybrid graph–optical flow tracking.
+A unified framework for segmentation and tracking of densely packed cells in 2D time-lapse microscopy.

 ---